-The Agency shall focus resources to reduce the probability of and/or eliminate crime and increase public safety through Community Policing Innovations, including Crime Prevention Through Environmental Design (CEPTED).
+The Agency shall focus resources to reduce the probability of and/or eliminate crime and increase public safety through Community Policing Innovations, including Crime Prevention through Environmental Design (CPTED).

-Slum and blight are a growing menace, injurious to public safety.^{body} For a Community Redevelopment Agency, community policing innovation means a policing technique or strategy designed to reduce crime by reducing opportunities for, and increasing the perceived risks of engaging in, criminal activity through visible presence of police in the community.^{basy} Community Policing Innovations are clearly defined by the Act and may be delegated by the City as a responsibility for development and implementation to the Agency.
+Slum and blight are a growing menace, injurious to public safety.
+For a Community Redevelopment Agency, community policing innovation means a policing technique or strategy designed to reduce crime by reducing opportunities for, and increasing the perceived risks of engaging in, criminal activity through visible presence of police in the community.
+Community Policing Innovations are clearly defined by the Act and may be delegated by the City as a responsibility for development and implementation to the Agency.
 The Act clearly prescribes planned engagement of community policing innovations.
 Community Policing may be further conceptualized that:

 - 1. COMMUNITY POLICING INNOVATION creates public safety, which encourages both commercial and residential private investment. - 2.
-COMMUNITY POLICING INNOVATION is a preventive action that may lead to a reduction in crime that also eases the annual tax burden on the community. - COMMUNITY POLICING INNOVATION and CPTED enhance the overall marketability of the Agency / City. - 4.
-CPTED encourages the upkeep of commercial and residential buildings, land, parking areas and streets and pedestrian thoroughfares. - 5.
-The creation and promotion of COMMUNITY POLICING INNOVATION is an allowable Agency activity under the Act. - COMMUNITY POLICING INNOVATION increases the taxable values of Palmetto real property and its economic and social welfare, while reducing the costs of public safety and other City compliance services. - 7.
-The involvement of CPTED in the Storefront and Residential Rehabilitation programs encourages crime prevention for both commercial and residential buildings and land. - The involvement of CPTED strategies in streetscape projects encourages crime prevention on sidewalks and roads, creating a safe pedestrian environment. - Implementation of COMMUNITY POLICING INNOVATION strategies, such as having uniformed officers in Area parks at certain times of the day, encourages crime prevention and maintenance of a safe recreational environment.
+COMMUNITY POLICING INNOVATION is a preventive action that may lead to a reduction in crime that also eases the annual tax burden on the community. - COMMUNITY POLICING INNOVATION and CPTED enhance the overall marketability of the Agency/ City. - CPTED encourages the upkeep of commercial and residential buildings, land, parking areas and streets and pedestrian thoroughfares. - 5.
+The creation and promotion of COMMUNITY POLICING INNOVATION is an allowable Agency activity under the Act. - COMMUNITY POLICING INNOVATION increases the taxable values of Palmetto real property and its economic and social welfare, while reducing the costs of public safety and other City compliance services. - The involvement of CPTED in the Storefront and Residential Rehabilitation programs encourages crime prevention for both commercial and residential buildings and land. - 8.
+The involvement of CPTED strategies in streetscape projects encourages crime prevention on sidewalks and roads, creating a safe pedestrian environment. - Implementation of COMMUNITY POLICING INNOVATION strategies, such as having uniformed officers in Area parks at certain times of the day, encourages crime prevention and maintenance of a safe recreational environment.

-- POLICY 1) The Governing Body may give consideration to exercising its powers of community policing to the Agency.^{box1} - POLICY 2) The Agency may encourage CPTED in building, street and other environmental designs.^{boxvii} - POLICY 3) The Agency may make use of Community Policing Innovation as defined by its mandates.
+- POLICY 1) The Governing Body may give consideration to exercising its powers of community policing to the Agency. - POLICY 2) The Agency may encourage CPTED in building, street and other environmental designs. - POLICY 3) The Agency may make use of Community Policing Innovation as defined by its mandates.

-- POLICY 4) The Agency may fund the development and implementation of Community Policing Innovations. - POLICY 5) Subject to the requirements of law, the Agency may construct a new police department as long as the construction or expansion is contemplated as part of a Community Policing Innovation and Redevelopment.^{Jaxviii}
+- POLICY 4) The Agency may fund the development and implementation of Community Policing Innovations. - POLICY 5) Subject to the requirements of law, the Agency may construct a new police department as long as the construction or expansion is contemplated as part of a Community Policing Innovation and Redevelopment.
+78

-- TASK 1) Based on the Agency Advisory Board recommendation, the Agency Board may determine and recommend to the Governing Body that Community Policing Innovation is a power necessary to the Agency's Goal. - TASK 2) The Agency may develop a Community Policing Innovation Plan (CPIP) that includes: - A. Alignment with Agency mandates. - B. Five-year (5) line item budget of estimated expenses. - C. Five-year (5) estimated performance benchmarks, preferably based on specific crimes currently recorded by the police department. - D. Methodology for data collection and analysis. - E. A reporting schedule. - F. Alignment with other Agency projects and programs, including, but not limited to: - 1.
-Residential Rehabilitation programs. - 2.
-Commercial Development. - 3.
-Parks and recreation. - 4.
+Based on the Agency Advisory Board recommendation, the Agency Board may determine and recommend to the Governing Body that Community Policing Innovation is a power necessary to the Agency's Goal.

+The Agency may develop a Community Policing Innovation Plan (CPIP) that includes:

+- 1. Alignment with Agency mandates.

+- 2. Five-year (5) line item budget of estimated expenses.

+- 3. Five-year (5) estimated performance benchmarks, preferably based on specific crimes currently recorded by the police department.

+- 4. Methodology for data collection and analysis.

+- 5. A reporting schedule.

+- 6. Alignment with other Agency projects and programs, including, but not limited to:

+- a.
+Residential Rehabilitation programs.

+- b.
+Commercial Development.

+- c.
+Parks and recreation.

+- d.
 Festivals and other events.

-TASK 3) The Agency shall request an interlocal agreement from the City accounting for Community Policing Innovation services.
+The Agency shall request an Interlocal agreement from the City accounting for Community Policing Innovation services.